Armeno-Georgian War: Allied intervention

 An Allied military commission led by Lieutenant Colonels R. P. Jordan (Britain) and P. A. Chardigny (France) had been stationed in Tiflis.
 Georgian Foreign Minister Evgeni Gegechkori had appealed to them for intervention on 15 December.
 Jordan suggested all Armenian and Georgian forces withdraw from the disputed territory, which would be policed by British troops until its status was decided at the Paris Peace Conference.
 Gegechkori was in favor of a status quo ante bellum.

 The Armenian representatives in Tiflis were not included in these early negotiations.
 The British and French had only messaged Premier Kajaznuni by 25 December, when diplomat Arshak Jamalyan was sent to negotiate.
 Jamalyan protested this one-sided treatment and objected to the annexation of any territories the Armenians controlled.
 The Allies wired a decision to Yerevan on 25 December.
-By this time, all of Lori and much of Borchalu had been controlled by Kanayan's forces:
+By this time, all of Lori and much of Borchaly had been controlled by Kanayan's forces:

 The decision was signed by Rycroft, Chardigny, and Zhordania, who called on both Armenian and Georgian military leaders to cease their activities.
 The Allies decided to impose the plan with or without the approval of the government of Armenia.
 Armenian officials decided to agree to the truce, on the condition that they be allowed to send a delegation to Tiflis to resolve any ambiguities in the settlement.
 A ceasefire was to take place on 31 December 1918.